marinettefunk/Synapsis/README.md

 # Synapsis
 A very simple Virtual Assistant written in C++ to work in the console of your system.
 This program serves as a versatile virtual assistant capable of handling various commands, managing user data, and performing tasks related to user tasks and interactions, basic file management, and more.

-Skills demonstated in this project:
+**Skills demonstated in this project:**

+️✅ C++ Looping
+️✅ C++ Error Handling
+️✅ Input Validation
+️✅ Console Output Formatting
+️✅ Various C++ libraries
+️✅ Cross-platform Compatibility
+️✅ Basic NLP with Bag-Of-Words

 ![SYNAPSIS Info Sheet](https://github.com/user-attachments/assets/fd0cdfc8-681b-411a-8265-31a6a9e2c58e)